windingwind/zotero-better-notes/UserGuide.md

 ## 5 Export

 Click the '⬆️export' button on the top-right of the main note area.
-Choose a format to export, e.g. MarkDown.
+Choose a format to export, i.e. MarkDown.

 ![export](./image/README/export.png)